 Ranger groups provide a formalised structure for the transfer of traditional knowledge from old to young, as well as being a vehicle for land and sea conservation and the training and employment of young Aboriginal people living in remote areas.

-To support the ranger groups' activities, the Caring For Country unit has developed partnerships with a number of external funding agencies including Territory and Federal Government departments, various research bodies and organisations.
+To support the ranger groups' activities, the Caring For Country Branch has developed partnerships with a number of external funding agencies including Territory and Federal Government departments, various research bodies and organisations.
 As more ranger groups join the ranger network, Aboriginal peoples' ability to care for country and manage pests will also increase.
 This growing capability is already recognised at a national level, with Aboriginal rangers now also playing important roles in border security and quarantine protection.

 The Ranger Groups

 The Bulgul Land and Sea Management program manages 36,000 hectares of land and sea country across the Delissavale/Wagait/Larrakia Land Trust and undertakes extensive weeding, fire management and beach patrolling works.
 This ranger group also utilise both chemical and biological solutions for weed management works, which focus on Mimosa and Olive Hymenachne.
 Managing such a pristine environment has it perks with many migratory bird and marine species frequenting the land trusts and coastlines.
 The vulnerable Flatback turtle (Natator depressus) is very common along the coastline, laying eggs all year around; the Bulgul rangers consistently survey their numbers and hatchlings, ensuring that visitor and predator interactions are kept to a minimum.

 Working closely with the Finnis-Reynolds Catchment Groups, the ranger group has been successfully monitoring and managing feral pigs, reducing erosion and spread of disease on the land trust and opening up opportunities for further collaborative research.